 Although guinea pigs are becoming more popular as pets, not all vets and pet-sitters know what they are allergic to.
-It is therefore up to you as guinea pig guardian to know.
-Here are the main allergens:
+It is therefore up to you as a guinea pig guardian to know.
+Here are the main allergens.

 Cedar is a cheap and widely available bedding often touted for guinea pigs.
 However, they are allergic to the oils in cedar bedding.
 Over time, they will develop health problems in their internal organs.
 Some will immediately get skin rashes from it.